What Is Refractive Lens Exchange?

 Is refractive lens exchange permanent?

-Yes, artificial intraocular lenses are a permanent replacement for your eyes’ natural lenses and will last the rest of your life.
+Yes, artificial intraocular lenses are considered a permanent replacement for your eyes’ natural lenses and will last the rest of your life, making RLE an ideal solution for patients who are hoping to avoid the need for ongoing maintenance, updated prescriptions, and other inconveniences.

 Will I still need to wear glasses after refractive lens exchange?

-Whether or not you will still need to wear glasses depends on the type of lenses you get.
-For example, monofocal lenses are designed for distance, so you would still need to wear glasses for reading or close work.
+Whether or not you will still need to wear glasses depends on the type of lenses used during your RLE.
+For example, monofocal lenses are designed for distance, so you may still need to wear glasses for reading or close work.
+Prior to surgery, Dr. Choi will discuss all of your available lens options and help you understand which may be the most appropriate and beneficial for you.

 What are the risks associated with refractive lens exchange?